-There cannot be any ambivalence on this score that the Swat disturbance was terrorism plain and simple.
-It is another matter if the State was so compromised as not to be able to implement its writ.
-It also did not have the capacity to investigate crimes that were committed by terrorists against the unarmed and innocent people of Swat and the many government functionaries who lost their lives at their hands!
-This malaise has continued even today and about 3000 militants are detained without trial.
+The Swat disturbance was terrorism plain and simple.
+The state was unable to implement its writ, and did not have the capacity to investigate crimes that were committed by terrorists against the unarmed and innocent people of Swat and the many government functionaries who were murdered. .
+The absence of Rule of Law has continued today and about 5000 militants are detained without trial.

-Though peace has been brought by the military, however it does not appear that the Taliban are routed yet.
-Some recent reports speak of their attacks and violence in the bordering Afghan province of Nuristan.
-It points to a distinct possibility that Pakistan and the people of Swat may see the Taliban make a comeback – if they do, it will point to a failure of the security managers.
+Though peace has been achieved by the military, it does not appear that the Taliban are routed yet.
+Some recent reports speak of attacks and violence in the bordering Afghan province of Nuristan.
+Pakistan and the people of Swat may see the Taliban make a comeback – if they do, it will point to a failure of the security managers.
 Such an eventuality will create a lamentable situation for Pakistan.

 C. Purpose of research

-At the analytical level the purpose of this research is to examine from the perspective of Swat households the impact of the economic, development, governance, regulatory, security and reform policies followed by governments in Swat since its merger with Pakistan in 1969.
+At the analytical level the purpose of this research is to examine from the perspective of Swati households the impact of the economic, development, governance, regulatory, security and reform policies followed by governments in Swat since its merger with Pakistan in 1969.

-At the research level nine hypotheses are tested.
-The report also examines a general hypothesis that states that the majority of those who challenge the state mostly contain the marginalized communities.
-They are the ones who have no jobs, their livelihood is marginal and thus become aggrieved enough to settle the score with the State, (Kilcullen: 35-38).
-They can be labeled as the accidental guerillas.
-The question here is whether the uprising in Swat can be placed in the category of a war fought by those whom the state had bye passed and failed to integrate in its processes and ignored their growth and development?
+At the research level ten hypotheses are tested (see Chapter 1, section D).
+The report also examines a general hypothesis that states that the majority of those who challenge the state are from marginalized communities.
+They are the ones who have no jobs, their livelihood is marginal and they thus become aggrieved enough to settle the score with the state, (Kilcullen: 35-38).
+They can be labeled accidental guerillas.
+Can the uprising in Swat can be placed in the category of a war fought by those whom the state had bypassed and failed to integrate in its processes and ignored their growth and development

-One of the goals of this project is that its findings are translated into policy recommendations for the government so that proposed changes strengthen the state and protect the people.
-While examining various aspects of policies including the PCNA we note the impact of such policies on the emergence of militancy and terrorism in Swat.
-The priority of this study is to identify from the people’s perspective those factors that led to the breakdown of governance and a weakening of the State since 2004.

-Clearly the US intervention in Afghanistan in 2001 by itself did not create the crisis of state in Swat.
-However it acted as a catalyst to attract many of those who had different religious, social or personal grievances that became a Jihadist narrative in Swat.
-Secondly the leaders of the insurgency had very cleverly connected their movement within religious dogma to condemn the US role in Afghanistan; it provided these challengers a powerful justification for their activities.
+This project aims to translate its findings into policy recommendations for the government, so that proposed changes strengthen the state and protect the people.
+While examining various aspects of policies, including the Post-Crisis Needs Assessment (PCNA), we note the impact of such policies on the emergence of militancy and terrorism in Swat.
+Clearly the US intervention in Afghanistan in 2001 by itself did not create the crisis in Swat.
+However it acted as a catalyst to attract many of those who had different religious, social or personal grievances, which fueled a Jihadist narrative in Swat.
+Secondly, the leaders of the insurgency connected their movement with religious dogma to condemn the US role in Afghanistan, which provided these challengers provided a powerful justification for their activities.

 D. Area of investigation

-RIPORT and NUPI signed a MoU in Feb 2010 to examine the “Main Causes for the Breakdown of Governance and the Rise of Militancy in Swat,” that was to be through a survey based on perceptions of the households in Swat.
-The survey, FGDs as well as interviews with key informants were finalized in April.
+RIPORT and NUPI signed a Memorandum of Understanding (MoU) in February 2010 to examine the “Main Causes of the Breakdown of Governance and the Rise of Militancy in Swat,” based on a survey of the perceptions of the households in Swat.
+The survey, focus group discussions (FGDs), and interviews with key informants were finalized in April.

-In order to study the Swat society in all its complexity we developed nine hypotheses that arose from our first set of interviews with leading key informants Swat.
-The hypotheses were then broken down into questionnaires and were also used as discussion points during FGDs and key informants.
+In order to study Swat’s society in all its complexity, we developed ten hypotheses that arose from our first set of interviews with key informants in Swat.
+The hypotheses were then broken down into questionnaires and were also used as discussion points during focus group discussions (FGDs) and interviews with other informants.
 These hypotheses are: